wp-plugins/dotmailer-sign-up-widget/readme.txt

 If you already have v1 installed, a message will pop up in the admin area of your WordPress account informing you that a new version is available.
 Simply update from there.

-If you don’t already have v1, log into your WordPress account and follow these steps:
+If you don't already have v1, log into your WordPress account and follow these steps:

-1. Go to ‘Plugins’ in the left-hand menu
+1. Go to 'Plugins' in the left-hand menu
-2. Select ‘Add New’
+2. Select 'Add New'
-3. Search for ‘dotMailer Sign Up Widget’
+3. Search for 'dotMailer Sign Up Widget'
-4. Click on ‘Install Now’
+4. Click on 'Install Now'
-5. When installed, click on ‘Activate Plugin’
+5. When installed, click on 'Activate Plugin'

-The plugin will appear as ‘dotMailer’ in your left-hand menu.
+The plugin will appear as 'dotMailer' in your left-hand menu.

 For more detailed information on installation, find it at (https://dotmailer.zendesk.com/entries/23228992-Using-the-dotMailer-WordPress-sign-up-form-plugin-v2#install)